An objective function for order preserving hierarchical clustering: Demonstration

 \section{Demonstration}

 In this section, we demonstrate the efficacy of the theory in recovering copy-paste relations from the machine parts dataset described in Section~\ref{section:motivation}.

 The demonstration makes use of the approximation scheme describe in Section~\ref{section:approx}.
-As mentioned, there exist good approximations of \DirSparsestCut.
-However, as we discuss further in Section~\ref{section:summary}, the availability of open implementations of these approximations is scarce, so for the demonstration, we have settled on optimal \DirSparsestCut.
-The downside is that the algorithm cannot deal with sets of much more than $20$ elements and still terminate in reasonable time.
-But, as we show below, the small sample sizes still suffice to provide a valuable demonstration.
+As mentioned, there exist good approximation algorithms for \DirSparsestCut.
+However, as we discuss further in Section~\ref{section:summary}, the availability of these approximations is scarce, so for the demonstration, we have settled on optimal \DirSparsestCut.
+The downside is that the algorithm can only deal with fairly small sets, but, as we show below, the sample sizes still suffice to provide a valuable demonstration.
 For industrial applications, a proper \DirSparsestCut{} approximation will be required.